pylint-dev/pylint/doc/whatsnew/2/2.14/full.rst

   on a name defined only in an ``except`` block because the ``else`` block returned.

   Closes #6790

-* Fixed a false positive in ``unnecessary-list-index-lookup`` and ``unnecessary-dict-index-lookup`` when the subscript is updated in the body of a nested loop.

-  Closes #6818

 * Fixed the use of abbreviations for some special options on the command line.